Manchester: Higher education

-There are three universities in the City of Manchester: the University of Manchester, Manchester Metropolitan University and the Royal Northern College of Music.
-There are also two other universities in the wider Manchester region, the University of Salford, and the University of Greater Manchester (formerly the University of Bolton).
-The total student population of these five institutions exceed 100,000.
-Manchester is also the location of the Royal Northern College of Music, a conservatoire and performance venue.

-The University of Manchester is the second largest full-time non-collegiate university in the United Kingdom, and was created in 2004 through the merger of Victoria University of Manchester (founded 1904) and the University of Manchester Institute of Science and Technology (founded 1956); the idea of a joint university had developed from the Mechanics' Institute, founded in 1824.
+The University of Manchester is the second largest full-time non-collegiate university in the United Kingdom, and was created in 2004 through the merger of Victoria University of Manchester and the University of Manchester Institute of Science and Technology.
 The University of Manchester also includes the Manchester Business School, which offered the first Master of Business Administration course in the UK in 1965.

-According to the Complete University Guide, the University of Manchester ranks at number 28 in the United Kingdom, Manchester Metropolitan University ranks at 50, and the University of Greater Manchester comes 102 out of 130 universities.
-The Guardian University Guide ranks the three as 31, 57, and 32 respectively; The Times Good University Guide ranks them as 27, 119, and 46 respectively.
-The University of Manchester is also one of the 24 universities that form the Russell Group, having been a founding member in 1994.
-The university has been the site of a number of important scientific developments.
-Ernest Rutherford led a team which first discovered the nuclear atom and inaugurated the beginnings of nuclear physics in 1919; Frederic C. Williams, Tom Kilburn and Geoff Tootill developed the world's first Stored-program computer, the Manchester Baby, in 1948; and Andre Geim and Konstantin Novoselov first isolated graphene in 2004.
+It is one of the 24 universities that form the Russell Group, having been a founding member in 1994.
+The university has been the site of scientific developments: Ernest Rutherford led a team which first discovered the nuclear atom and inaugurated the beginnings of nuclear physics in 1919; Frederic C. Williams, Tom Kilburn and Geoff Tootill developed the world's first stored-program computer, the Manchester Baby, in 1948; and Andre Geim and Konstantin Novoselov first isolated graphene in 2004.